 When ancient Olympic athletes competed, they were drenched in olive oil.
 When they won, they were gifted even more (massive jars) of oil.
 This was overkill to my ears, years ago, when it was explained passionately by an undergraduate Classics professor.
 Understandably, I was one of many students more concerned with YA forehead acne and where to get my next Carlo Rossi hookup than in venerating the health properties of a quality oil.

-Now, I’m in my late 20s.
+Now, I’m 30.
 I’ve got ghost acne scars, dry feet, and a growing serum cabinet.
 The other day, I took a whole skin-conscious chomp out of a whole cucumber.
 These are all fairly big strides for me, a person who has a newfound interest in caring not only for my head, shoulders, knees, and toes, but every other part of my body.
 That includes les pubes.

 We style our hair, trim our nails, and lube our genitals.
 But what about bush care?
 There are certainly enough ads and resources for body hair removal.
 What about down-there hair veneration?

-Serendipitously, the Instagram ad bots agreed with me; They sifted through my search history (mostly: “vibrator sales,” “shag rugs,” “buy Topo Chico in bulk”) and gave me a glistening salve to my woebegone vagine: Fur Oil.
+Serendipitously, the Instagram ad bots agreed with me; they sifted through my search history (mostly: “vibrator sales,” “shag rugs,” “buy Topo Chico in bulk”) and gave me a glistening salve for my woebegone vagine: Fur Oil.

 Fur Oil is a potion specifically made for pubic hair care, a blend of “jojoba oil (to soften the hair and moisturize), grapeseed oil (for hydration), tea tree oil (to prevent ingrown hairs), and clary sage seed oil (to reduce redness and irritation).”